Zemaitis Guitars: History

 Born Antanus Casimere Zemaitis, of Lithuanian descent, Tony Zemaitis (as he is known to his friends), began a five-year apprenticeship as a cabinetmaker in 1951.
-He repaired his first guitar in 1952 and built his first instrument –a classical nylon-string guitar in 1955.
+He repaired his first guitar in 1952 and built his first instrument, a classical guitar, in 1955.
 Zemaitis started to build guitars for his friends, selling them the instruments at lower prices.
-After doing the military service, Zemaitis improved his methods to manufacture guitars.
-His instruments became popular in blues and folk music musicians of London, gaining good reputation among them.
+After completing his National Service, Zemaitis improved his manufacturing methods.
+His instruments became popular among blues and folk music musicians of London, gaining a good reputation.
 During the 1960s, Zemaitis made 12-string guitars for notable musicians including Ralph McTell, Spencer Davis, Eric Clapton and Jimi Hendrix.

 After starting to build acoustic guitars, Zemaitis began to manufacture electric models, with some prototypes used by George Harrison.
-Other musicians that asked Zemaitis for guitars were Mark Bolan, Ron Wood and Ronnie Lane.
+Other musicians that asked Zemaitis for guitars were Marc Bolan, Ron Wood and Ronnie Lane.

-Zemaitis' characteristic metal front guitar was designed to reduce the humming of the electric guitars.
+Zemaitis' characteristic metal front guitar was designed to reduce the humming of his electric guitars.
 His first metal-front was made for Tony McPhee, of The Groundhogs in the late 1960s.
-Inspiration for metal-fronts came for his observation of Fender guitars, upon which he considered they have design faults relating the position of the pickups in relationship to the strings.
+Inspiration for metal-fronts came for his observation of Fender guitars, which he considered to have design faults relating to the position of the pickups in relation to the strings.
 Zemaitis took the model from a radio magazine, where he noted that every unit had a metal chassis with the components mounted on it.
 Applying that principle to his guitar, he produced the first metal-front guitar.

-Metal front guitars also included an engraved designs made by his friend and customer Danny O'Brien, who had started engraving plates for guitars headstock until Zemaitis himself suggested O'Brian to engrave the fronts, as well.
-Zemaitis' guitars became popular among rock artist and consolidated as a landmark of Zemaitis guitars.
+Metal front guitars also featured engraved designs made by his friend and customer Danny O'Brien, who had started engraving plates for guitar headstocks until Zemaitis suggested O'Brien engrave the fronts as well.
+Zemaitis' guitars became popular among rock artists and consolidated as a landmark of Zemaitis guitars.
 In the mid-1970s, Zemaitis made his first "mother of pearl" fronts for Ronnie Wood and James Honeyman-Scott.

 Although Tony Zemaitis died in 2002, the demand for his guitars continued increasing, as well as their prices.
-The "Zemaitis" licensed guitars started to be manufactured in Japan, while many guitar makers worldwide copying Tony Zemaitis' designs to their own products.
+The "Zemaitis" licensed guitars started to be manufactured in Japan, while many guitar makers worldwide copy Zemaitis' designs.